stolostron/stolostron/dev-preview/README.md

 ### Usage

 Search-v2 aims to improve the search experience while maintaining the current user experience.
-Search v2's usage should differ minimally from search v1 from the user-perspective, but scale and resiliance improvements can be found throughout the service backend!
+Search-v2's usage should differ minimally from search v1 from the user-perspective, but scale and resiliance improvements can be found throughout the service backend!

 ## Configurable Collection in Search